Even If you don’t belong to a gym, you’ve still probably heard a lot of hype around spinning classes, and how fantastic they are.

 In most commercial box gyms, you will be able to attend spin classes as part of your monthly membership fee, these classes will often be taught by personal trainers that work at the gym or by the gym staff themselves.

-There are occasions when specialist freelance spin instructors will pay to use the spin studio to teach classes, and you would have to pay an additional amount to attend one of these classes.
+There are occasions where specialist freelance spin instructors will pay to use the spin studio to teach classes, and you would have to pay an additional amount to attend one of these classes.

 In the example above, you would probably expect to pay between £18-20 per class.